Benc93/battleships/README.md

 + Making **a** decision is more important it's initial outcome.
 The decision can be quickly changed if it doesnt work, whereas the time on fruitless discussion cannot be recovered.

 ###Communication
++ We worked patiently with each other, no big egos, and mutual respect throughout the whole process.
 + The were many occasions where being understood, and in turn, understanding what is being said can take a LOT of time to reconcile (equally times when you think you're on the same page, only to realize that is not the case!).
++ Everybody was free to contribute, and each person had the chance to implement an idea at least once.
 + Even when there was consensus on an idea/concept - there were often mini-misunderstandings that took time to resolve.
 Communication determines the speed of progress at every level, from Design right through to Testing.
 + Difficult communication uses up time and a lot of energy!
 + Sometimes frustration leads to setting yourself work autonomously.
 The instict is tough to fight, be MUST be fought!